ArshRai17/cool-anemone/content/posts/review-of-darjeeling-tea-second-flush-2021.md

 content_img_path: images/6.jpg
 content_img_alt: Hikers on the trail
 excerpt: >-
-  I recently bought second flush teas from some of the popular tea estates in Darjeeling.
+  I recently bought second flush teas sourced from some of the popular tea estates in Darjeeling.
 Here is my quick review.
 layout: post
 ---
 Photo by Arsh Rai